 - Application Monitoring

 - Mobile Monitoring and many more.

-If you are looking to eliminate all the bugs or errors on your WordPress site, the best thing you can do is to enable its built-in feature called WordPress debug mode.
-It is one of the very useful ways through which you can easily view all your PHP errors and warnings that your wordpress is facing.
+If you are looking to eliminate all the bugs or errors on your WordPress site, the best thing you can do is to enable its built-in feature called WordPress to debug mode.
+It is one of the very useful ways through which you can easily view all the PHP errors and warnings that your WordPress is facing.

 If your web hosting service provider has provided you with a dedicated option to enable WordPress debug mode or else you have always used alternate paths such as using a WordPress debug plugin or adding code snippets directly to your wp-config.php file.

 If you like to get more help or get much deeper into it, you can also use other premium or third-party tools that make it much easier for you.